chef-boneyard/chef-rfc/new/template-verification.md

-# Template Verification
+# File Content Verification

-The template resource should be able to verify a template's correctness via user-supplied instructions.
+File-based resources should be able to verify a file's content via user-supplied instructions before deploying the new content.

 # Specification

-The `verify` attribute of the `template` resource will take a user-provided block.
-At converge time, the block will be passed the path to the rendered template.
-If the block returns `true` the template provider will continue to update the file on disk as appropriate.
-If the template returns false, the provider will raise an error.
-If no verification block is supplied by the user, the template provider assumes the template is valid.
+The `verify` attribute of the `file`, `template`, `cookbook_file`, and `remote_file` resources will take a user-provided block.
+At converge time, the block will be passed the path to a temporary file holding the proposed content for the file.
+If the block returns `true` the provider will continue to update the file on disk as appropriate.
+If the block returns false, the provider will raise an error.
+If no verification block is supplied by the user, the provider assumes the content is valid.

 Multiple verify blocks may be provided by the user.
 All given verify block must pass before the content is deployed.